Multiplicative Reweighting for Robust Neural Network Optimization: Theoretical Analysis

 \subsection{Convergence}

-It is well-known that when GD is applied on a $\beta$-smooth function it converges to a critical point (e.g., \citealp{bubeck2015convex}).
-We thus start the theoretical section with an analysis of a full-batch version of our method presented in \cref{alg:gd_mw} and show that it also converges to a critical point with the same assumptions.
+It is well-known that when GD is applied on a $\beta$-smooth function, it converges to a critical point (e.g., \cite{bubeck2015convex}).
+We thus start with an analysis of the full-batch version of our method (\cref{alg:gd_mw}) and show that it also converges to a critical point with the same assumptions.

-In order to establish convergence, we first show an equivalent of the well-known descent lemma, which says that in each step the weighted loss is decreasing unless the parameters $p_t$, $\theta_t$ are already at a critical point of the weighted loss function $\sum_{i=1}^N p_{t,i} l_i(\theta_t)$.
+To establish convergence, we first show an equivalent of the descent lemma proving that in each step the weighted loss is decreasing.